popCain/getSubsetFromCOCO/README.md

 # getSubsetFromCOCO
 You can get the subset(interested categories) from COCO dataset with google Colab and gloucv library
+## coco.names
-## coco.names is class label file
+class label file
-## utils is the folder used for drawing operations from YOLOV3
+## utils folder
+used for drawing operations from YOLOV3
 ## train2017
 * The number of category in train2017
 ![](https://github.com/popCain/getSubsetFromCOCO/blob/main/image/train2017_coco.png)